Our area has had floods and the possibility of flooding is something you need to plan for. Find out:

 Homeless due to flooding

-If flooding has made you homeless you can contact us for homeless advice.
+If flooding has made you homeless you can contact us about housing options.

 You can report flooding to people who will deal with it:

 Contact Cumbria County Council, Highways team.
 They will clear blocked drains and flooded roads.

 Contact Cumbria County Council to report flooded streams and culverts.
 Also to report areas of flooded ground.

 Report blocked private drains and burst water mains

 Report flooding caused blocked drains and burst water mains to United Utilities.

 The Flood Hub helps householders, businesses, communities and landowners plan for flooding.